Inside vs Outside Sales: The Ultimate Comparative Guide

 Conclusion

-By now you should be able to answer what’s the difference between inside and outside sales.
+By now, you should be able to answer what the difference is between inside and outside sales.

 But there's no test here.